 Matija also alerted us to some real-life LEGO creations to help us with our equations.
 A man in Austin, Texas, actually built his own fully functional LEGO R2D2 using 16,000 bricks along with a steel frame and a motor from a remote control plane.
+We calculated that Johnny 5 from “Short Circuit” would take 17,450 LEGO to build.
 Our master builder also pointed us in the direction of an actual, working car that was built entirely out of LEGO.
 Although he was quick to remind us that the plastic LEGO bricks wouldn’t “fancy the temperatures around the engine,” that didn’t deter us!
 Using the real LEGO car as a basis of comparison, we were able to determine that it would take 573,314 LEGO to build and travel through time with the flying Delorean from “Back to the Future Part II.”

 Matija even had some theories about how a LEGO starship would hold up when it jumped into hyperspace.
 “I am not sure how LEGO would survive the constant radiation and extreme temperatures.
-It would definitely be an interesting (albeit expensive) experiment to perform!”
+It would definitely be an interesting — albeit expensive — experiment to perform!”
 NASA has shown that plastics are, pound for pound, more effective at shielding against cosmic radiation than aluminum!

 Heading back down to Earth for a little bit, we also wanted to see how many LEGO it would take to build our favorite superhero homes.
-James May, a presenter from the British hit Top Gear, actually built his very own full-size LEGO house a few years ago as part of an art project.
+James May, a presenter from the British hit “Top Gear,” actually built his very own full-size LEGO house a few years ago as part of an art project.
 The house was two stories high, 20 feet tall and took 3.3 million bricks to complete.
-Using that as a basis of comparison, we determined that Superman’s Fortress of Solitude from the 1978 film would take 850 million LEGO, and it would require Tony Stark to assemble 6.6 billion bricks to recreate the Avengers Tower in Manhattan.
-Matija commented that the “Avengers Tower would definitely be an interesting one to build!
-Definitely not a life-size one, but a nice scale model would be cool to do.”
-Which kind of disappointed us, as we were really looking forward to partying with a full-size LEGO Hulk in the full-size LEGO tower.
+Using that as a basis of comparison, we determined that Superman’s Fortress of Solitude from the 1978 film would take 850 million LEGO, and Wayne Manor from “Batman” would take 840 million LEGO.
+The Mothership from “Close Encounters of the Third Kind” would take 999 million LEGO to build.

 But this is sci-fi, and who’s to say what isn’t possible today won’t be possible tomorrow!
 Could some brilliant hero create a new, stronger LEGO brick capable of withstanding the cold, hard realities of space?
 We sure hope so!
 Until then, we’re going to keep building, and we encourage you to do the same.
 Just please put your toys away when you’re done.
 Your mom isn’t going to be happy if she has to pick up a quadrillion LEGO off the living room floor.